Avionics: Market

 The Aircraft Electronics Association reports $1.73 billion avionics sales for the first three quarters of 2017 in business and general aviation, a 4.1% yearly improvement: 73.5% came from North America, forward-fit represented 42.3% while 57.7% were retrofits as the U.S. deadline of January 1, 2020 for mandatory ADS-B out approach.

 Aircraft avionics

 The cockpit or, in larger aircraft, under the cockpit of an aircraft or in a movable nosecone, is a typical location for avionic bay equipment, including control, monitoring, communication, navigation, weather, and anti-collision systems.
 The majority of aircraft power their avionics using 14- or 28‑volt DC electrical systems; however, larger, more sophisticated aircraft (such as airliners or military combat aircraft) have AC systems operating at 115 volts 400 Hz, AC.
 There are several major vendors of flight avionics, including The Boeing Company, Panasonic Avionics Corporation, Honeywell (which now owns Bendix/King), Universal Avionics Systems Corporation, Rockwell Collins (now Collins Aerospace), Thales Group, GE Aviation Systems, Garmin, Raytheon, Parker Hannifin, UTC Aerospace Systems (now Collins Aerospace), Selex ES (now Leonardo), Shadin Avionics, Avidyne Corporation and Israel Aerospace Industries.

 International standards for avionics equipment are prepared by the Airlines Electronic Engineering Committee and published by ARINC.

-Avionics Installation

-Avionics installation is a critical aspect of modern aviation, ensuring that aircraft are equipped with the necessary electronic systems for safe and efficient operation.
-These systems encompass a wide range of functions, including communication, navigation, monitoring, flight control, and weather detection.
-Avionics installations are performed on all types of aircraft, from small general aviation planes to large commercial jets and military aircraft.

-Installation Process

-The installation of avionics requires a combination of technical expertise, precision, and adherence to stringent regulatory standards.
-The process typically involves: